jraillard/gitrdone/doc/step2_basic_local_commands.md

 &rarr; We could then, after a rebase, merge our **feature** branch into **main** so that the default branch have all functionnalities gathered.

-:bulb: One thing to notice : if your branch have a lot of commits , **git rebase will try apply all commits one by one to check differences / conflicts** whereas **git merge will compute changes only once in order to create the merge commit**
+:bulb: One thing to notice : if your branch have a lot of commits , **git rebase will try apply all commits one by one to check differences / conflicts** whereas **git merge will compute changes only once in order to create the merge commit**.

 End of talking, let's practice :rocket: